Skip to main content

 Adding Full Screen Alert and Crawl Zones

 If you opted to add a Full Screen Alert zone and/or crawl, you'll add those on the Subscriptions page.
-For the Full Screen Alert zone, be sure to click Add Selected Zone in order to add the zone.
+For the Full Screen Alert zone, be sure to select Add Selected Zone in order to add the zone.

 If you're adding a crawl, you should get an additional tab at the top that allows you to configure the look and placement of the crawl.